earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

 Alice is a Product Manager at Request Express, a developer tool for API development.
 Developer experience is critical for her because Request Express's customers are all developers.

 To her, everything about Developer Experience leads back to Stripe.
-Stripe, a billion-dollar success, was built on a simple observation: the developer experience for payment processing was horrible and they could do better.
+Stripe, a billion-dollar success, was built on a simple observation: the developer experience for payment processing was horrible, and they could do better.

 Alice can't stop talking about Stripe.
 She loves their clear instructions, reusable code, and easy start-up.
 Stripe showed everyone the value of making things easy for developers.